f-droid/fdroid-website/_docs/Build_Metadata_Reference.md

   somewhere by the upstream developers, either by checking for APKs that they distribute or for tags in the source code repository.

-  It currently works for every repository type to different extents, except the `srclib` repo type.
-For `git`, `git-svn` and `hg` repo types, you may use `RepoManifest/yourbranch` as _UpdateCheckMode_ so that "yourbranch" would be the branch used in place of the default one.
-The default values are "master" for git, "default" for hg and none for git-svn (it stays in the same branch).
-On the other hand, branch support hasn't been implemented yet in `bzr` and `svn`, but `RepoManifest` may still be used without it.
+  For `git` repo types, you may use `RepoManifest/yourbranch` as _UpdateCheckMode_ so that "yourbranch" would be the branch used in place of the default one.
+The default branch is "_master_".
+It does not work for `srclib` repo types.

 * `Tags` - The _AndroidManifest.xml_ and _build.gradle_ files in all
   tagged revisions in the source repository are checked, looking for